Insality/detiled_nodejs/README.md

 if asset is not found inside folder, the script goes recursive inside other folders The tileset name is generated with names of all folders before.
 For example if your assets placed in `assets->dungeon->objects` the tileset will have the name `assets-dungeon-objects.tsx`

-Every asset can have images for Tiled items.
+Every asset can have images for **Tiled** items.
 This images should be placed inside `images` folder in asset folder.
 For every image in this folder will be generated object for Tiled tileset.
 If no images was found, will be used the placeholder image.

-To place correctly the objects from Tiled to Defold, the exported will inspect the `*.collection` or `*.go` file to find the anchor image and his position.
+To place correctly the objects from **Tiled** to **Defold**, the exported will inspect the `*.collection` or `*.go` file to find the anchor image and his position.

 Anchor image will be used to gather offset for game object position generation, also this anchor image can be adjusted with relative image of Tiled object for every object inside `images` folder.
 See `autofill properties` and `anchor image` to get more info.